ThisTestUser/FarLandsChronicles/Chapter 6 - The Far Lands Reborn (1.17-1.18)/Part 4 - The Y-Dimension Far Lands (1.18).md

 In order to make the sky far lands appear, the Y-scale should be stretched to 196106.574487 (see Part 0).
 This allows the sky far lands to appear at Y=128.
 The sky far lands stop at Y=256, as that is the maximum height the terrain generator uses (features like trees will generate higher).

+Interestingly, some mountain biomes cause the sky far lands to generate more sparsely.

 ![18SkyFar1](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/18SkyFar1.png)

 ![18SkyFar2](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/18SkyFar2.png)